How Victoria Beckham Has Introduced Five-Year-Old Harper To ‘Brand Beckham’

 Victoria Beckham has introduced her daughter, Harper, to “Brand Beckham” at a very early age.
-The former Spice Girls singer and fashion designer has registered her five-year-old daughter’s name as a trademark.
+The former Spice Girls singer and fashion designer has registered her 5-year-old daughter’s name as a trademark.

 Victoria Beckham trademarks Harper’s name https://t.co/G3zBingew2 pic.twitter.com/voWalbj1Kp